dirkleas/msdpfs/README.md

 * add this repo to the demos projects directory: **cd ../source/projects**, [clone/download](https://github.com/dirkleas/msdpfs.git) this project, rename if necessary to **msdpfs**
-* return to the build direoctory and build the external binary:
+* return to the build directory and build the external binary:
 **cd ../../build; cmake ..; cmake --build .**
 * add **max-devkit** folder to your Max/MSP path via Options, File Preferences... menu
 * test the external with the included **msdpfs** help patcher **msdpfs.maxhelp**